tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 `Upload-Token` can be selected by the client which has no knowledge of tokens picked by other client, so uniqueness cannot be guaranteed.
 If the token is guessable, an attacker can append malicious data to ongoing uploads.
 To mitigate these issues, 256-bit cryptographically-secure random binary data is recommended for the token.

 It is OPTIONAL for the server to partition upload tokens based on client identity established through other channels, such as Cookie or TLS client authentication.
+The client MAY relax the token strength if it is aware of server-side partitioning.

 # IANA Considerations